 Some supply chain stakeholders are under the impression that they can rely on their suppliers to address risk issues, financial, CSR/ethics, etc. in the sub-tiers.
-According to ChainLink Research, however, audit and regulatory visibility falls off after tier 2.
+According to ChainLink Research, however, audit and regulatory visibility fall off after tier 2.
 There may be little awareness of the need to take an end-to-end approach which is a fundamental assumption of most supply chain resiliency programs.

 The annual planning assumption

-Supply chain risk management is treated like other strategic planning exercises, typically with an annual or at most semi-annual cadence.
+Supply chain risk management is treated like other strategic planning exercises, typically with an annual or at the most semi-annual cadence.
 The reality is that risks are dynamic and constantly changing.
 You need a process the starts with this assumption.

 Rearranging deck chairs

-Many stakeholders believe that large disastrous events effect an industry equally.
+Many stakeholders believe that large disastrous events affect an industry equally.
 The thought is “we all got hammered and there was no way for anybody to escape the impact so why worry or do anything differently.”
 There is ample evidence that prepared firms are impacted less and recover quicker and can even use their resiliency to achieve competitive advantage.